Wisc-HCI/panda_ros/README.md

 		```bash
 		rostopic echo /spacenav/joy
 		```
+* To test if the Force/Torque Sensor is properly connected, go to the sensor's IP (ex/ 192.168.1.6) in a webrowser on your computer.
+If the ATI Configuration page shows up, that means you are properly connected.
+If not, reference section 4 of the [Sensor Guide](https://www.ati-ia.com/app_content/Documents/9610-05-Ethernet%20Axia80.pdf).

 ## Mya notes, please ignore :)
 Bus 002 Device 003: ID 0bda:8153 Realtek Semiconductor Corp.
 RTL8153 Gigabit Ethernet Adapter